OSPFv2

 When Graceful Restart is enabled and the ospfd daemon crashes or is killed abruptely (e.g. SIGKILL), it will attempt an unplanned Graceful Restart once it restarts.

 Configure Graceful Restart (RFC 3623) helper support.
-By default, helper support is disabled for all neighbours.
-This config enables/disables helper support on this router for all neighbours.
-To enable/disable helper support for a specific neighbour, the router-id (A.B.C.D) has to be specified.
+By default, helper support is disabled for all neighbors.
+This config enables/disables helper support on this router for all neighbors.
+To enable/disable helper support for a specific neighbor, the router-id (A.B.C.D) has to be specified.

 If ‘strict-lsa-checking’ is configured then the helper will abort the Graceful Restart when a LSA change occurs which affects the restarting router.
 By default ‘strict-lsa-checking’ is enabled”